DMacMakes/dmdocs/content/en/torrens/ise102/week11/index.md

 ### Exercise1b: Create a fruit

 1. Go back to `main.cpp` and, above the loop in `playSnake`, define some fruit!
-2. Give it a starting location where it won't be in a wall or snakey.
+   * Create a yellow banana, set its position (not in wall or snake)
+   * Create a strawberry, set its position
-3. Draw it every loop, just like you draw snakey.
+2. Draw those fruit every loop, just like you draw slithers.
+   * Do it on the lines just above the code for drawing slithers, which prevents them drawing over the snake when they collide.

 ## Adding a score